-To keep it simple we have divided the course in three parts:
+To keep it simple we have divided the course into three parts:

 Part 1 – Pre-Production (Theory in classroom)

-– Orientation – We will take you onto all the different possible locations for your production to give you an overview of what can be done and where it can be done.
+– Orientation – We will take you to all the different possible locations for your production to give you an overview of what can be done and where it can be done.

 – Brainstorming about the different topics you can chose from for your own short documentary